ken-myers/ken-myers.github.io/_posts/2020-09-01-stellar-cartography-with-self-organizing-maps.md

 {% include image.html fileName = "starmap50.png" colSize = 3 caption = "50 nearest stars.
 Average error of about 16.4%" %}
 {% include image.html fileName = "starmap100.png" colSize = 3 caption = "100 nearest stars.
 Average error of about 16.0%" %}
 </div>
-As for the error indication, the blue lines represent specific distances that are over a user-inputted threshold (in this case, 85%), the text simply lists the average error of all distances involving the given star, and the red halos are proportional to said error.
+As for the error indication, the blue lines represent specific distances that are over a user-inputted threshold (in this case, 85%), the red text simply lists the average error of all distances involving the given star, and the red halos are proportional to said error.
 All of this is toggle-able.

 Something to note is that these maps are quite sensitive to initial conditions, so you may have to re-roll a few times until you get a map you're happy with.
 In my experience, the average map error for a given dataset could fall anywhere between 10-30%, but I'm sure this number changes when you're working with something other than stars or cities.